-Freeform electronics, as the name implies, is a unique style of building electronic circuits.
-This method of circuit construction is not only intended for its functionality, but also for its inherent aesthetic value, its challenging nature and enjoyable journey from an idea to a finished product.
-Various styles within freeform electronics go under different names, such as “dead bug”, Manhattan, or air-wired.
-This article is intended to be an introduction for those who are not aware of, or want to learn more about freeform electronics.
+Freeform electronics, as the name implies, it is a unique style of building electronic circuits.
+This method of circuit construction is not only intended for its functionality but also for its inherent aesthetic value, challenging nature and enjoyable journey from an idea to finished product.
+Styles within freeform electronics go under different names such as “dead bug”, “Manhattan”, or “air-wired”.
+This article will give a brief introduction about Freeform Electronics and it’s history.

 HISTORY OF FREEFORM ELECTRONICS:

-In the beginning, freeform electronics didn’t start out with the intent to build something to please the eye.
+In the beginning, Freeform electronics didn’t start out with the intent to build something that please our eyes.
 Originally it was practiced as a quick way of prototyping without having to design and manufacture PCBs.
-Circuits built in the “dead bug”-style also benefits from having a copper plate beneath it, which offers efficient grounding and reduced electromagnetic interference.
-This made freeform styles popular among radio enthusiasts during the 80s, no matter how bizarre the circuits might have looked.
+Circuits built in the “dead bug” style also benefits from having a copper plate beneath it.
+This offers efficient grounding and reduced electromagnetic interference.
+These reasons made Freeform construction popular among radio enthusiasts during 80s, despite its bizarre looks.

 Later these techniques were adopted and developed for aesthetic purposes by artists such as Peter Vogel, Walter Giers and Alain Le Boucher.